thip/thip.github.io/about.md

 permalink: /about/
 ---

-I am a senior software engineer with a particular interest in process and practices.
+I am a lead engineer with a deep interest in the messy stuff that surrounds software development.
-I consider myself a generalist who enjoys opportunities to work with new languages and technologies, but I'm also not afraid to dive into legacy.
+I'm not attached to any particular technology or tools, and I'm happiest when I can get stuck in with my team do deliver useful things for people.
-I believe in disciplined Test Driven Development and Clean Architecture - there is nothing that I love more than helping people discover the benefits of these practices for themselves.
+I'm a strong believer in making everything as ridiculousely simple as I can get away with.